sgrassie/sgrassie.github.io/_drafts/tdd-with-csharp-implementing-freecell.md

 The rules are fairly simple:

-- The is one standard deck of cards, shuffled.
+- There is one standard deck of cards, shuffled.
 - There are four "Free" _Cell_ piles, which may each have any one card stored in it.
 - There are four _Foundation_ piles, one for each suit.
 - The cards are dealt face-up left-to-right into eight _cascades_